inokawazu/inokawazu.github.io/content/post/hello_brachistochrone.md

 # Hello Brachistochrone

-The brachistochrone is the curve that minimizes the time it takes for a frictionless object to slide along to reach from the top to the bottom across some horizontal span where the object starts at rest.
+The brachistochrone is the curve that minimizes the time it takes for a frictionless object to slide along to reach from the top to the bottom across some horizontal span, where the object starts at rest.
-For this article I want to introduce the brachistochrone[^1] from the aforementioned definition.
+For this article, I want to introduce the brachistochrone[^1] from the aforementioned definition.
-The solution brachistochrone problem has been well covered and then some, so for the curious I have included [articles](#more-reading) for one to learn more!
+The solution to the brachistochrone problem has been well covered and then some, so for the curious I have included [articles](#more-reading) for one to learn more!

 [^1]: see title

-# Describing up the Problem
+# Describing the Problem

-To start, let's start with the simple and original version of the Brachistochrone.
+To start, let's begin with the simple and original version of the brachistochrone.
 We have an object with mass $m$ that slides frictionlessly along a *smooth* path of our choosing.
 The path must start from an elevated point and must end somewhere horizontally $L$ away and $h$ below.
-Furthermore, there is a downwards gravitation force that acts on our object with a magnitude of $mg$.
+Furthermore, there is a downward gravitational force that acts on our object with a magnitude of $mg$.
-We can situate the beginning at the origin where the downwards direction is in the positive $y$ direction and moving horizontally (towards the goals) is the positive $x$ direction.
+We can situate the beginning at the origin, where the downward direction is in the positive $y$ direction and moving horizontally (towards the goal) is the positive $x$ direction.
-So in our $x$-$y$ coordinates the end is at $(L, h)$.
+So in our $x$-$y$ coordinates, the end is at $(L, h)$.
-Note: that aslong as our path is only in our $x$-$y$, we do not have to worry about the third "$z$" direction.
+Note that as long as our path is only in our $x$-$y$ plane, we do not have to worry about the third "$z$" direction.
 Our force can be written as $\vec F_g = mg\hat y$.

 There is a nice way to solve this via [energy conservation](https://en.wikipedia.org/wiki/Energy_conservation) and [calculus of variations](https://en.wikipedia.org/wiki/Calculus_of_variations).